Motorcycle driving tests

 Testing takes place in test centres throughout the country.
 You can choose your preferred location on your application form and, where possible, the RSA will provide your test in that centre.

-A driving test is a compulsory requirement for motorcyclists who have been issued with two 2-year learner permits.
-It is important to be aware that you may not apply for a third or subsequent learner permit for any category of vehicle unless you can show evidence you have applied for a driving test.
-Since December 2007 you cannot take a driving test for at least six months after getting your first learner permit (where you are not changing from a provisional licence to a learner permit).
+You must apply for a driving test if you have been issued with two 2-year learner permits.
+You may not apply for a third or subsequent learner permit for any category of vehicle unless you can show evidence you have applied for a driving test.

 Applying for the test

 You may need to wait several weeks to take your test after applying, so you should apply for your test at least 6 months before your second learner permit is due to expire.
 You can find out the current wait times for each test centre on rsa.ie.

 Testing takes place in test centres throughout the country.
 You can choose your preferred location on your application form and, where possible, the RSA will provide your test in that centre.
 The motorcycle driving test is a standard test and all test centres use the same testing procedures.
 You can see the pass rate for each centre on rsa.ie.

 You can now apply and pay for your driving test online.

 Preparing for the test